 The best time to visit Uzbekistan is in May, with April, September and October as good other options.
 This is largely similar to Kazakhstan as the countries have a lot of similarities in their landscapes.

-In contrast, the best time to visit Kyrgyzstan is in July, August and early September.
+In contrast, the best time to visit Kyrgyzstan is in July and August.
 It’s only during these months that the mountain passes and hiking trails open once the snow has melted.
 While hotels and restaurants, particularly in summer hotspots, can be closed for the rest of the year.